-The French look at ADHD holistically much in the same way as the functional Medicine practitioners view it, and that is to look for the underlying causes of the disorder’s symptoms and as a result rarely do the psychiatrists find it necessary to prescribe medications, or even use psychotherapy or family counselling.
+The French look at ADHD holistically much in the same way as the functional Medicine practitioners view it, and that is to look for the underlying causes of the disorder’s symptoms and as a result, rarely do the psychiatrists find it necessary to prescribe medications, or even use psychotherapy or family counseling.
 They are showing other countries that it can be done differently.

 Where do we start to look for the underlying causes?
 Food and drink are the very first, then toxins in our food chain, our environment, exercise, stress……….
 I will be writing more about these in the future.

 Do we really need to medicate our children diagnosed with ADHD or are the French psychiatrists showing us the way, the way to look after our children and nurture them?